Bindwell

 We use AI to build better pesticides.

-We're building a neural network to replace an entire wet lab.
+We're building neural networks to replace an entire wet lab.
 Our wet lab in San Carlos conducts high-throughput assays that generate training data for our models.
-This approach—scaling computation and data rather than relying on manual design—is the fastest path to developing new pesticides.
+This approach—scaling computation and data rather than relying on manual design—is the fastest path to developing new pesticides and follows the teachings of Richard Sutton's The Bitter Lesson.

-We're currently developing our first pesticide.
-More to come soon…
+We're currently developing our first pesticide for the invasive pest Spodoptera frugiperda.
+More to come soon!